 63. Richard Buckminster Fuller

 A recipient of the Royal Gold Medal for Architecture and the 1968 Gold Medal Award of the National Institute of Arts and Letters, Richard Fuller’s greatest idea was the geodesic dome design based on a system of geometry he called Energetic-Synergetic.
-Basic shapes of his dome consisted of a pyramid (with four sides including the base) and an octahedron to build the most budget-efficient yet space-filling structure.
-Fuller was interested in the idea for two reasons: a dome is remarkably strong for its weight and it covers the least surface area while enclosing the largest volume.
+The basic shapes of his dome consisted of a pyramid (with four sides including the base) and an octahedron to build the most budget-efficient yet space-filling structure.
+Fuller was interested in the idea for two reasons: a dome is strong for its weight and covers the least surface area while enclosing the largest volume.

 64. Paul Müller

 Thanks to Müller’s discovery of the potent toxic effects of dichlorodiphenyltrichloroethane (commonly referred to as D.D.T.), the world could sustain its food production capacity and suppress many insect-borne diseases.
 The U.S. Department of Agriculture successfully tested D.D.T. in 1939 against the Colorado potato beetle.
 Paul Herman Muller received a Nobel Prize in Physiology or Medicine for the discovery.